assyrianic/Tagha/README.md

 - [ ] implement a compiler that generates the bytecode for this VM.
 - [ ] 64-bit version availability.
 - [ ] Windows compatibility/availability.
+- [ ] VM-Interpreter can host itself from bytecode!